 Whilst Programme Participants are expected to complete PIT ahead of QT (in line with the below timeline), if a Programme Participants identifies that there may be some elements of PIT that need to be completed in parallel or following SIT / QT then Programme Participants should follow the guidance set in section 5.3.

 MHHS SI Test Team have provided templates for the above test deliverables which are held in the Programme Collaboration Base.
-As far as possible, it is expected that SIT participants make use of the provided templates.
-Non-SIT Participants are required to use them.
+As far as possible, it is expected that participants make use of the provided templates.
 Please see table below: